Generalised tensors and traces: Introduction

-What tells us that these envisionned $\tensorchi$ are not just ill-behaved mathematical symbols, and that they do deserve to be called `tensors'?
+What tells us that these envisioned $\tensorchi$ are not just ill-behaved mathematical symbols, and that they do deserve to be called `tensors'?
 What is the purpose of `tensors', anyway?
-The reason why we use tensors, in quantum theory, to begin with, is order to decompose systems into subsystems endowed with robuts notions of locality and causality.
-Thus, when seeking to generalise tensors, this must be our criterion for success.
+The reason why we use tensors, in quantum theory, to begin with, is order to decompose systems into subsystems endowed with robust notions of locality and causality.
+Thus, when seeking to generalise tensors, this must be our main criterion for success.